ghanyelisha/l500-emailforensics/README.md

   -a, --attachments     To get the Attachments from the Email -i, --investigate     Activate if you want an investigation -o OUTPUT, --output OUTPUT
-                        Name of the Output file (Only HTML or JSON format supported)
+   Name of the Output file (Only HTML format supported)
 ```

 ## Run All